hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 ![](report-exploring-yelp-api_files/figure-html/unnamed-chunk-13-1.png)

-Here we can see the location of the restaurants that we have retrieved from yelp on a map
+We can see the location of the restaurants that we have retrieved from yelp on a map.
+*The red dot marks the center.
+We have decided to take it because that was the coordinates supllied by google maps for San Francisco.
+This might not be the best desicion, but we thought that it was good enough for now*

 ----
 ![](report-exploring-yelp-api_files/figure-html/unnamed-chunk-14-1.png)